ARJisPWH/Serving-Justice/README.md

 # Serving-Justice
-Helping everyone get the justice they deserve through Open Daya.gov.
+Helping everyone get the justice they deserve through OpenData.gov so everyone can access it to enable contributions or add comments.